-Large outdoor advertising structure, typically found in high traffic areas (expressways, highways, etc.).
-Billboards present large visuals and messages to motorists and pedestrians.
+Large outdoor advertising structures, typically found in high traffic areas (expressways, highways, etc.), billboards present large visuals and messages to motorists and pedestrians.

 Cable TV Advertising

 Cable television is a system of television programming broadcast to paying subscribers.
 Advertisers can select markets that focus on programming specific to their audience/consumer traits.

 The use of websites that serve specific communities: including, but not limited to, counties, suburbs, cities, etc. Web advertising (usually paid) with visuals and messaging link back to the advertiser’s website and specific call to action (e.g. apply, register, donate, etc.).

 The delivery of advertising materials to recipients via postal mail.